VIDEO: Catching Up with Dodgers Cody Bellinger: ‘If we play our game, we have a good chance to go all the way’

 “Yeah it seems as if it's been us two for the past two, three years, maybe even in the years before that," Bellinger said.
 "We knocked them out, or they knocked us out.
 It’s definitely becoming a little bit of a rivalry for sure.”

-So far this season, the Dodgers have won both series versus the Braves, but Atlanta, ranked sixth in overall standings, isn't far behind Las Angeles.
+So far this season, the Dodgers have won both series versus the Braves, but Atlanta, ranked sixth in overall standings, isn't far behind Los Angeles.

 Bellinger says every time the teams go at it, it feels like a playoff atmosphere and Atlanta is tough, especially when all of their pieces are healthy.